unsw-restech/unsw-restech.github.io/docs/_sources/glossary.rst.txt

         Scratch space is a non backed up storage area where users can store transient data.
 It should not be used for job code as it is not backed up.

     Walltime
         In HPC, walltime is the amount of time that you will be allocated when your job runs.
 If your jobs runs longer than the walltime, it will be killed by the :term:`Job Scheduler`.
 It is used by the scheduler for helping allocate resources onto servers.
 On **Katana** it is also used to determine which :term:`Queue` your job will end up in.
 The shorter the walltime, the more opportunity your job has to run which in turn means that it will start sooner.
-In short - it's harder to find 100 hours of space than it is to find 12 hours of space.
+In short - it's harder to find 100 hours of aviable time than it is to find 12 hours.